-This new video is the first-ever application of the experiment on fathers and their babies — clearly showing that infants need sensitive responsiveness from all caregivers:
+A new video shows the first-ever application of the experiment on fathers and their babies — clearly showing that infants need sensitive responsiveness from all caregivers:

 Just as important as consistently responding with sensitivity is relationship repair as needed:

 “The infant can overcome it.
-After all, when you stop the still face, the baby starts to play again. …When you don’t give the child any chance to get back to the good, there’s no reparation and they’re stuck in that really ugly situation.” ~ Ed Tronick, PhD, featured in this 2009 Zero to Three film:
+After all, when you stop the still face, the baby starts to play again. …When you don’t give the child any chance to get back to the good, there’s no reparation and they’re stuck in that really ugly situation.” ~ Ed Tronick, PhD, featured in a 2009 Zero to Three film.

 No parent is perfect, and there will be situations that arise that take our attention away from our children.
 Life happens, and sometimes we may be less responsive than we wished, but it’s OK.
 Babies and children can recover quickly when their caregiver works to repair the relationship when needed.